-The structure of the Sumerian disputation-poems, the first of this genre to be written down, is threefold: (1) They open with a prologue, sometimes cosmogonic, which presents the combatants and the background to the beginning of the disputation.
-(2) In the continuation, the arguments presented by each character are cited to the advantage of each, without making a decision possible.
-In most cases the words of the combatants are cited in alternation, without narrative, but in at least one of the disputation-poems (Bird and Fish) the scribe does not stop with presenting the arguments but describes violent actions performed by the combatants against each other, in a format reminiscent of animal tales or fables.
-(3) Finally the judge intervenes — ordinarily at the invitation of one of the combatants, but sometimes at his own initiative, out of anger at one of the combatants (as in Hoe and Plough) — and determines the victor in the disputation.
-Sometimes this is preceded by the determination that in fact the combatants are equal and that the world cannot continue to exist without both of them.
-The text ends with this conclusion: “In the disputation between X and Y, X was superior to Y; DN be praised.”
-So, for example, in Ewe and Grain, Enki intervenes and decides in favor of Ewe; the praise is offered to Enki.
+The structure of the Sumerian disputation-poems, the first of this genre to be written down, is threefold: (1) The prologue, sometimes cosmogonic, which presents the rivals and the background to the disputation.
+(2) The arguments, said by each rival.
+In most cases the arguments are cited in alternation, without narrative, but in at least one of the disputation-poems (Bird and Fish), they are accompanied by violent actions performed by the rivals against each other, in a format reminiscent of animal tales or fables.
+(3) The intervention of a high authority — usually at the invitation of one of the rivals, but sometimes at his own initiative, out of anger at one of the rivals (as in Hoe and Plough) — and his verdict in favor of the victor in the disputation.
+The text then ends with the conclusion: “In the disputation between X and Y (X Y a-da-mìn dug4-ga), X was superior to Y (X Y dirig-ga-ba); DN be praised (DN zà-mí).”
+Thus, for example, in Ewe and Grain, Enki intervenes and decides in favor of Ewe; the praise is offered to Enki.
 In Winter and Summer, Enlil decides in favor of Winter; the praise goes to Enlil.
 In Bird and Fish, Enki decides in favor of Fish; the praise goes to Enki.

-Even the competition between Dumuzi and Enkimdu (representing respectively the shepherd and the farmer) for the heart of Inana ends with a conclusion characteristic of the disputation-poems, including praise for the goddess who chose the shepherd: “The dispute between the shepherd and the farmer; maiden Inana, your praise is sweet.”
-This work differs in many respects from the classic disputation-poems, including its ending like a balbale, yet even so it too follows this pattern.
-Two additional Sumerian works, belonging to the epic cycle of Uruk — Enmerkar and the Lord of Aratta and Enmerkar and Ensuḫgirana —are described by their authors as disputation-poems, apparently on account of the competition between the kings for Inana’s favor.
-This definition primarily influenced the end of the composition, which ends with the characteristic conclusion of a disputation-poem.
+The competition between Dumuzid and Enkimdu (representing respectively the shepherd and the farmer) for the heart of Inana also ends with a conclusion characteristic of the disputation-poems, including praise for the goddess who chose the shepherd: “The dispute between the shepherd and the farmer (sipad engar-da a-da-mìn dug4-ga); maiden Inana, your praise is sweet (ki-sikil dinana zà-mí-zu dùg-ga-àm)” (ETCSL 4.8.33, 88–89).
+Although this work differs in many respects from the classic disputation-poems, including its subscript as a balbale-song, it nonetheless follows this pattern.
+Two additional Sumerian works, belonging to the epic cycle of Uruk — Enmerkar and the Lord of Aratta and Enmerkar and Ensuḫgirana —are classified by their authors as disputation-poems (a-da-mìn), apparently on account of the competition between the kings for Inana’s favor.
+This definition seems to primarily influence the end of the composition, which bears the characteristic conclusion of a disputation-poem.